-- 335 Nodularia will likely increase in the region covered by our cruise.
-This could lead to a scenario with increased bloom formations and expansion of such large heterocytous cyanobacteria across the Baltic Sea, as previously observed (Kahru et al., 1994; Kahru and Elmgren, 2014).
-An increased organic matter load would possibly lead to enhanced respiration by heterotrophic microbes promoting the further expansion of O2 depleted waters.
-This could lead to increased denitrification resulting in N-loss and emission of N2O, fuelling global warming, an increase in euxinic events as already observed in - 340 coastal Baltic waters (Breitburg et al., 2018; Carstensen et al., 2014; Lennartz et al., 2014).
-Further, blooms of Nodularia could lead to an increased load of Baltic Sea waters with the toxin Nodularin (Sivonen et al., 1989), which can harm Baltic Sea biota and poison animals (Main et al., 1977; Nehring, 1993) and ultimately humans by impacting e.g. fishery industry (Karjalainen et al., 2007).
+In case of a future freshening of the upper water column (Liblik and Lips, 2019), our data points towards N_2 fixation by cyanobacteria such as Nodularia will increase.
+This could lead to a scenario with increased bloom formations and expansion of such large heterocyst cyanobacteria across the Baltic Sea, as previously observed (Kahru et al., 1994; Kahru and Elmgren, 2014).
+An increased organic matter load would possibly lead to enhanced respiration by heterotrophic microbes promoting the further expansion of O_2 depleted waters.
+This could lead to increased denitrification resulting in N-loss and emission of N_2O , fueling global warming, an increase in euxinic events as already observed in coastal Baltic waters (Breitburg et al.,